Links and Resources

 - Military Transcripts: The Veterans Administration requires the University to evaluate your prior military training and to grant appropriate credit.
 Your classes can only be certified for two semesters without your military training having been evaluated.

 - Enrollment Calculations provides information regarding GI Bill benefits during regular Fall and Spring semesters, Wintermester, and Summer Sessions.

-Veterans Upward Bound: The Veterans Upward Bound is a free educational program for veterans.
-The program is funded by the U. S. Department of Education and is designed to assist veterans in preparing for success in college and other post-secondary training.
+- Veterans Upward Bound program is offered through Truckee Meadows Community College and is funded by the U. S. Department of Education.
+The program is designed to assist veterans in preparing for success in college and other post-secondary training.

 - Scholarships for Veterans provides tips to scholarship searches.
 There are also listed are scholarships, grants, internships, stipends, and fellowship opportunities that are not administered through this department.